-Four species listed as amber after the 2015 review (BoCC4) arguably meet red-list criteria for breeding population decline: these areRedshank, House Martin, Willow Warbler and Meadow Pipit.
-Snipe, which is currently amber-listed though not for population decline, also arguably now meets red-list criteria, although it should be noted that the WBS/WBBS decline reported for this species is based on a small sample.
+Snipe, which is currently amber-listed though not for population decline, also arguably meets red-list criteria, although it should be noted that the WBS/WBBS decline reported for this species is based on a small sample; like the three species discussed above this species arguably met red-list criteria at the time of the 2021 and hence potential red-listing would have been considered and rejected.

 A further seven species raise lower-level concern, as a result of statistically significant long-term declines of between 25% and 50%.
-These areCommon Sandpiper, Sedge Warbler, Song Thrush, Dipper, Dunnock, Grey Wagtail and Bullfinch.
-These species are already on the amber list on account of their population declines, except for Song Thrush and Grey Wagtail which are red listed, andSedge Warbler which for now remains on the green list.
-PopulationsCommon Sandpiper have been in recent decline, whereas the more sustained recent increases by Song Thrush, Dunnock and Bullfinch have been insufficient to fully reverse earlier declines.
-Numbers of Sedge Warbler and Grey Wagtail have fluctuated recently.
+These are Swallow, Sedge Warbler, Song Thrush, Dipper, Dunnock, Grey Wagtail and Bullfinch.
+These species are already on the amber list on account of their population declines, except for Swallow which is currently on the green list.